LeetLLM

 Constitutional AI (CAI)

-Constitutional AI loop from written principles to self-critique, AI preference labels, safer assistant behavior, and red-team failures fed back into evaluation and policy updates.
-Constitutional AI loop from written principles to self-critique, AI preference labels, safer assistant behavior, and red-team failures fed back into evaluation and policy updates.
+Constitutional AI workflow from written principles to self-critique, AI preference labels, safer assistant behavior, and red-team failures that inform evaluation and policy updates.
+Constitutional AI workflow from written principles to self-critique, AI preference labels, safer assistant behavior, and red-team failures that inform evaluation and policy updates.

 Constitutional AI turns written principles into critique, revision, AI preference labels, and red-team findings collected before release and during operation.